eryomandco/DemoProjectUI/README.md

 2. Authorization test with an incorrect login.
 3. Authorization test with an incorrect password.

-Priority of launch these test was changed
+Priority of launch these tests was changed

 **test_full_path_product.py** - includes a full business path test.
 Authorization, going to the Perfume page, going to the For Men page, using pre-filtering in the catalog, going to the Product page, adding the product to the Cart, going to the Place Order page, filling in the city field and deleting the product.